 For the employer's financial reporting purposes, the net OPEB liability and OPEB expense should be measured as of the employer's "measurement date" which may not be earlier than the employer's prior fiscal year-end date.
-The total OPEB liability, net OPEB liability, and sensitivity information shown in this report are based on an actuarial valuation performed as of June 30, 2021.
-The total OPEB liability was rolled forward from the valuation date to the measurement date at June 30, 2022, using generally accepted actuarial principles.
+The total OPEB liability, net OPEB liability, and sensitivity information shown in this report are based on an actuarial valuation performed as of June 30, 2022.
+The total OPEB liability was rolled forward from the valuation date to the measurement date at June 30, 2023, using generally accepted actuarial principles.

-The discount rate used to calculate the total OPEB liability increased from 5.20% to 5.69% for the SPRS insurance plan (see information regarding the calculation of the single discount rate later in this section of the report).
-There were no other material assumption changes and it is our opinion that these procedures are reasonable and appropriate, and comply with applicable requirements under GASB Statement No. 75.
+The Board of Trustees adopted new actuarial assumptions on June 5, 2023.
+These assumptions are documented in the report titled "2022 Actuarial Experience Study for the Period Ending June 30, 2022".
+Additionally, the discount rate used to calculate the total OPEB liability increased from 5.69% to 6.02% for the SPRS insurance plan (see information regarding the calculation of the single discount rate later in this section of the report).
+The total OPEB liability as of June 30, 2023 is determined using these updated assumptions.
+It is our opinion that these procedures are reasonable and appropriate, and comply with applicable requirements under GASB Statement No. 75.